 Every movement the body makes, needs communication between the brain and the muscles.
 The nervous system links thoughts and actions by sending messages (as electrical impulses) from the brain to other parts of the body.

-Nerves and muscles, working together as the neuromuscular system, make your body move as you want it to.
-They also make sure you do things you don’t even think about, such as breathe.
+Nerves and muscles work together in the neuromuscular system to make your body move as you want it to, and manage important functions such as breathing.

 How does the neuromuscular system work?

 Each motor neuron ending sits very close to a muscle fibre.
 Where they sit together is called a neuromuscular junction.
-The motor neurons can release a chemical, which is picked up by the muscle fibre.
-This tells the muscle fibre to contract, which makes the muscles move.
+The motor neurons release a chemical, which is picked up by the muscle fibre.
+This signals the muscle fibre to contract, which makes the muscles move.

 Many different diseases affect the neuromuscular system, and together they are known as neuromuscular diseases.